BCCDC-DSI/getting-started/README.md

-# Getting started at the centre
+*Notes for getting you started at the centre*

 ## About meet-n-greet